Skip to content

 $RoleName = 'vScopeJEA'

-or, if the environment uses the NetBIOS name:
+If the environment uses the NetBIOS format, use that instead:

 Terminal window